BIGJRA/BIGJRA.github.io/rejuv.md

     -   Solar Flare

-It’s easy with a good super effective move!
+It's easy with a good super effective move!
 Now you can use the Phase Dial to fuse your own Solrock and Lunatone.

-That’s all we can do in this area for now.
+That's all we can do in this area for now.

 ## Lost Camp Pt.
 2